tgwilkins/npm-package-template/README.md

 ## Usage

-Run `cookiecutter gh:tgwilkins/npm-package-template` in the directory where you woud like the project to go and when prompted, input variables to create a new repository.
+Run `cookiecutter gh:tgwilkins/npm-package-template` in the directory where you would like the project to go and when prompted, input variables to create a new repository.